tamarabuilds/static_node_and_express_portfolio_site/README.md

   * For any other status code, the 'error.pug' template is rendered.
 * Structure, style and CSS were updated:
   * Updated font to Lexend to improve readability.
 Learn more: https://www.lexend.com/
+  * Favicon update to a little star
-  * Background image updated
+  * Background for sidebar updated
-  * Box shadows added
+  * All image and button borders are a little round

 ## Contributing